MartinDoesCodingStuff/AdBlockingStuff/README.md

 > This extension uses MV2 and will not work after January 2023.
-As such development for this extension has been ceased until further notice.
+As such development for this extension has been ceased until proven otherwise.
 See [this](#why-mv2) for details.

 # AdBlockingStuff